-Every year around this time, the big four broadcast networks—ABC, CBS, NBC and Fox (I don’t count the CW since they dropped Girlfriends)—make a big deal of trotting out their new shows for the fall TV season.
+Every year around this time, the big four broadcast networks—ABC, CBS, NBC and Fox (I don't count the CW, since it dropped Girlfriends)—make a big deal of trotting out their new shows for the fall TV season.
 And while many network executives seem to have gotten the memo about diversity—except, apparently, CBS, whose president has already apologized for its lily-white lineup of new shows—some of the most inclusive shows with black storylines and black actors in leading roles are found on cable networks.
 Case in point: OWN’s Queen Sugar and FX’s Atlanta have already captured sizable followings, proving once again that our stories can attract an audience.

-But there are some new broadcast shows, as well new shows on cable and Netflix, featuring black actors as more than just sidekicks that we think are really worth watching.
+But there are some new broadcast shows, as well as new shows on cable and Netflix, featuring black actors as more than just sidekicks that we think are really worth watching.

 1. Issa Rae finds the funny in being Insecure.

 When: Sundays, 10:30 p.m.; premieres Oct.
-9 on HBO
+9 on HBO.

 Why you should watch: We’ve followed the amazing Issa Rae ever since her web series, The Mis-Adventures of Awkward Black Girl, became an internet sensation.
 Shades of that show live on in her new HBO series, in which Rae plays 20-something Issa Dee, who awkwardly tries to navigate through life, love and friendship in Los Angeles.
 Much like her web series, Insecure offers a glimpse of blackness in all its complexities to show that we are not a monolith.